Borrowing Information from an Unidentifiable Model: Guaranteed Efficiency Gain with a Dichotomized Outcome in the External Data: Real Data Application

-The results in Table~\ref{tab:bmi_logit} and Table~\ref{tab:bmi_norm} are consistent, implying that the proposed methods have reliable performance across different working models.
+The results in Table~\ref{tab:bmi} implying that the proposed methods have reliable performance across different working models.
 It is also worth noting that $\wh{\bb}^*$ consistently be more efficient compared to the other methods, as evidenced by its lower estimated standard errors.
 The analysis indicates a positive association between Age and BMI across all methods, suggesting an increase in BMI with age.
 Gender is found to be a non-significant predictor showing a negligible effect.
 Physical activity (PAQ605) demonstrates a consistent negative relationship with BMI, indicating that higher activity levels are associated with lower BMI values.
 This relationship is not significant in the WLS estimate using data solely from the target population, but is identified as significant after incorporating external data.
 Biochemical markers glucose (LBXGLU) and oral glucose tolerance test (LBXGLT) exhibit non-significant associations with BMI.
 Notably, insulin levels (LBXIN) are positively associated with BMI across all models, highlighting a potential link between insulin resistance and increased body mass.
+Consistent with our simulation findings, the estimates from the two benchmark methods deviate substantially from the proposed estimators and contradict established medical knowledge.
+This further confirms the practical value of our proposed methods.